alexdebrie/dynamodbguide.com/content/lessons/data-modeling-examples/hierarchical-data.md

 In this example, we'll show how to model hierarchical data using DynamoDB.
 We'll insert a real dataset of 25,000 Starbucks locations into DynamoDB. **You can follow along with some [real example code](https://github.com/alexdebrie/dynamodbguide.com/tree/master/examples/starbucks) from the examples directory in this site's repository.**

 Hierarchical data is a common relational data pattern for representing tree-like data structures, such as an organizational structure, a project breakdown list, or even a family tree.
 In a relational database, it often uses quite a few JOINs to get your answer.
+Here, we'll see how we can model this data using a single table to enable fast, precise lookups.

 > This example is inspired by Rick Houlihan's talk at reInvent 2017.
 Check here for the [relevant section](https://youtu.be/jzeKPKpucS0?t=36m5s).